alfredoandere/personal-site/src/data/about.md

 # Hottakes

 - All drugs should be legalized.
-- Drugs are among the most useless animals in the planet, the most socially acceptable dopamine addiction.
+- Drugs are among the most useless animals on earth, the most socially acceptable dopamine addiction.

 # I dream of

 - Curing death.
 - Downloading my brain into a computer.
--

 # Websites from friends I admire